-Information regarding credit enhancements for trade and other receivables is disclosed in Note 7.
+Information regarding credit enhancements for trade and other receivables is disclosed in Note 7 to the financial statements.

 Credit risk concentration profile

 The Group determines concentration of credit risk by monitoring the business segment of its trade receivables on an ongoing basis.